Ministry or business is complex. Complexity is confusing. The job of a leader is to simplify complexity.

 Simplicity also builds culture.
 When staff talk about a church for everyone and anyone, the simple statement reminds them of a commitment that is fully understandable: it means something.
 And the simple statement is becoming a part of the culture of the church.
 Complexity does not build culture.
 Simplicity can!

 One of my rules is that if something cannot be explained on one sheet of paper it is too complex and will not be remembered.
 It is one thing to do the hard work to arrive at a paradigm that you want to embrace.
 It is another to simplify that paradigm so that everyone can grasp it easily.
-It is construction of an idea and the deconstruction that makes it understandable.
+It is the difficult construction of an idea and the necessary deconstruction in order to make it understandable.

 If something in your organization cannot be easily explained, is not remembered or is not lived out, ask yourself if it has been simplified in a way that is memorable and easy to explain.
 If not, do the work of simplifiying complexity.